davenkin/andy-springboot-sample/ADRs/004-Testing strategy.md

   - Keycloak:
   - All external HTTP services: Needs to be mocked
 - Every test uses a IDs for the entities under test
+- CiProfile and NonCiProfile
+- Scheduling(`SchedulingConfiguration`) is disabled, which means no background jobs will be triggering